Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Coombabah's median income among taxpayers was $41,455 in financial year 2022.
+Coombabah's median income among taxpayers was $41,455 in financial year 2022, according to latest ATO data aggregated by AreaSearch.
 The average income stood at $63,333 during the same period.
-These figures were slightly lower than those for Rest of Qld, which had median and average incomes of $50,780 and $64,844 respectively.
-Based on Wage Price Index growth of 11.71% from financial year 2022 to March 2025, current estimates suggest the median income in Coombabah would be approximately $46,309, with an average income of around $70,749.
-According to data from the 2021 Census, incomes in Coombabah fall between the 7th and 12th percentiles nationally for households, families, and individuals.
-Income analysis shows that the largest segment in Coombabah comprises 31.3% of residents earning $400 - $799 weekly, compared to the metropolitan region where the dominant income bracket is $1500 - $2999 with 31.7%.
-Housing affordability pressures are severe in Coombabah, with only 79.2% of income remaining after housing costs, ranking at the 6th percentile nationally.
+These figures compared to Rest of Qld's median and average incomes of $50,780 and $64,844 respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Coombabah would be approximately $47,255 (median) and $72,193 (average) as of September 2025.
+According to the 2021 Census figures, household, family and personal incomes in Coombabah all fell between the 7th and 12th percentiles nationally.
+Income analysis revealed that the largest segment comprised 31.3% earning $400 - $799 weekly (3,386 residents), differing from patterns across the metropolitan region where $1,500 - $2,999 dominated with 31.7%.
+Housing affordability pressures were severe in Coombabah, with only 79.2% of income remaining, ranking at the 6th percentile nationally.

 Frequently Asked Questions - Income